 History aims to discover the truth about the past, and some guidelines for the person in search of that truth have been discovered.
-Some basic requirements (objectivity and honesty) and some generally helpful guidelines (the earliest sources are likely to be better; original documents are preferable to interpretations), many of them known in antiquity, are presently associated in the West with the name of Leopold von Ranke.
-And deservedly.
+Some basic requirements (objectivity and honesty) and some generally helpful guidelines (the earliest sources are likely to be better; original documents are preferable to interpretations), many of them known already in antiquity, are associated in the West with the name of Leopold von Ranke.
 Some of Ranke's maxims are here combined as a quick introduction to the study of the past.
-They are followed by some advice of our own about some of the difficulties in the process of recovering the past, in Ranke's words, "as it really was."
+They are followed by advice for the beginner, and notes on some of the difficulties in the process of recovering the past, in Ranke's words, "as it really was."
 What use the modern age may make of that recovered information is another matter altogether.

-23 Oct 2013 / Contact The Project / Exit to Home Page
+1 April 2014 / Contact The Project / Exit to Project Home Page